yxtay/yxtay.github.io/_pages/about.md

 model training scheduling, model serving, deployment and monitoring.

 I have been working in the data science field since 2015.
-My experience spans across various industries such as insurance, government, ecommerce and travel.
+My experience spans across industries such as insurance, government, ecommerce and travel.
-This has given me professional experience on different data science domains such as topic modelling, text classification, dynamic personalised recommendation and ranking.
+This has given me professional experience on data science domains such as topic modelling, text classification, dynamic personalised recommendation and ranking.
 I have also developed models for text generation